alifgiant/flutter-mvi-template/README.md

 }
 ```

 2. Every screen is a loadable ready screen.
-As you can see on above `action` example, initState is a `future` function.
-So in the meantime the screen will load view from `loadingViewBuilder`.
+As you can see on above `action` example, initState is a `future` function which you can use to retrive data from a source.
+So, in the meantime the screen will load view from `loadingViewBuilder`.
 You can load a spinner or shimmer on it.

 3. If the screen has a static child, that doesnt need to be rebuild pass it on `staticChildBuilder`.

+4. `action.reloadScreen()` will retrigger `initState` future and rest isBusy flag.

 ## How to run